Mostly white jury nearly set for trial in Wright death

 Associated Press

-MINNEAPOLIS (AP) — A mostly white jury is nearly set for the trial of a suburban Minneapolis police officer charged in Daunte Wright’s shooting death, as only two alternates remain to be chosen before opening statements next week.
+MINNEAPOLIS (AP) — A mostly white jury was nearly complete Friday for the trial of a suburban Minneapolis police officer charged in Daunte Wright’s shooting death, with just a single alternate needed before opening statements next week.

 Potter, who is white, has said she meant to use her Taser on Wright after he pulled away from officers while they were trying to arrest him, but that she drew her handgun by mistake.
 Her body camera recorded the shooting.

+A 13th juror, the first to be questioned Friday, was quickly seated, with limited information revealed about her.
+That juror is to serve as an alternate.

-Nine of the 12 jurors seated so far are white, with one juror identifying as Black and two as Asian.
+Nine of the first 12 jurors seated — the ones who will deliberate if no alternates are needed — are white, with one juror identifying as Black and two as Asian.
 It’s evenly split between men and women.
-The group will be the 12 who deliberate in the case unless either of the two alternates is needed.

 The three jurors seated Thursday include a longtime information technology worker who said he once aspired to be a police officer and participated in a police explorer program in high school, but he changed his mind because he was afraid he “would end up having to use my gun.”